rvamir/elastic-stack-onprem-k8s-macos/README.md

-# Elastic Stack on-prem with Helm on macOS
+# Elastic Stack on-prem on macOS

 # Setting up the Elastic Stack on macOS using Docker Compose